 Duties for Session Chairs

-If you have not done so already, please log into the NCTE proposal system and accept your invitations to chair a session.
-You will also need to register for Convention by August 31, 2017, in order to be included in the print program.
+If you have not done so already, please use your unique link to access your presenter zone and accept your invitation to chair a sessions.
+You will also need to register for the Convention by August 31, 2018, in order to be included in the print program.

 Before the Convention:

 Contact the presenters in your assigned session and introduce yourself.
-You can access contact information by logging into the program submission system.
+You can access contact information in your presenter zone.

 Request outlines or papers and other presentational material from panelists so you can familiarize yourself with the presentations included on your panel prior to the Convention.
 Use this information to help develop introductions, transitions, and possible questions to use during the session.